 I have tremendous and unwavering optimism for what Ben & Jerry’s is accomplishing today and for the impact we will create tomorrow.
 I look forward to creating an even greater impact as the world's best ice cream and as a powerful force for social & climate justice.

 Please note that this year we are transitioning to a more info-graphic rich version of our annual SEAR.
 We hope this is more user-friendly and accessible to people.
-If you’d prefer a longer form report that is dense with details and narrative, please go here.
+If you’d prefer, there's a longer form report that is dense with details and narrative.
 Thank you for taking the time to check in on us.
 Please enjoy this report.

 Take care and be well,